TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```
 Creates texture from image at specified URL.
 Will show a prompt if URL is not approved.
+If an image fails to load, you can usually open browser console and see what the error is.
+(F12 or Ctrl+Shift+I)
+**Note that websites cannot access any data from any other websites unless those other sites explicetly allow it.
+The correct term for it is CORS (Cross Origin Resource Sharing).
+You can use some CORS proxy to bypass it.**
 🐢 Texture gets loaded with a delay.

 ---